This post may contain affiliate links. Please read my disclosure for more info.

 82. Lower Water Temperature: Your water heater is set to 140 °F (60 °C) by default and can be lowered to 120F (48.9 °C) without a loss of function/comfort, saving you 10% in water heating costs.

-83. Dress in Layers: In summer, put on less clothes to stay cool and pile them on in winter to stay warm.
+83. Dress in Layers: In summer, put on fewer clothes to stay cool and pile them on in winter to stay warm.
 This will allow you to turn up/down the thermostat and save on energy.

 84. Use A Programmable Thermostat: Save money on heating and cooling by using a thermostat that can be programmed to adjust your home’s temperatures around your schedule and comfort.